bigjosh/VibeSystem/README.md

 http://processors.wiki.ti.com/index.php/MSP430_LaunchPad_Firmware_Update

 3) unplug the USB from the LaunchPad
-4) then remove the prgramming jumpers from the LuanchPad
+4) remove the programming jumpers from the LuanchPad
 5) disconnect the battery from the Vibe
 6) connect to the Vibe programming pins like this...